-If you max out your 401(k)/403(b) by contributing $18,000 in 2016 ($24,000, if over the age of 50), investing in an individual retirement account (IRA) is a great next step.
-Although the annual contribution limit for IRA’s and Roth IRA’s is much lower than that of 401(k)s/403(b)s, the extra savings will help you cover cost of your future health care.
+If you max out your 401(k)/403(b) by contributing $19,500 in 2020 ($26,000, if over the age of 50), investing in an individual retirement account (IRA) is a great next step.
+Although the annual contribution limit for IRA’s and Roth IRA’s is much lower than that of 401(k)s/403(b)s, the extra savings will help you cover the cost of your future healthcare.

 Lastly, saving money in a Health Savings Account (HSA) is a great way to plan for covering medical expenses in retirement.
 If you are currently enrolled in a high-deductible health insurance plan, you are eligible to contribute to an HSA.

 HSAs offer a triple tax benefit.
-First, HSA contributions are tax deductible.
+First, HSA contributions are tax-deductible.
 Second, the interest earned on money in an HSA is tax-free.
 Third, you can withdraw money from your HSA for qualified medical expenses tax-free, as well.

 HSAs can be considered retirement funds because there is no carry-over limit, unlike Flexible Spending Accounts.
-So, the money you contribute today can be used for health care costs in retirement years later.
+So, the money you contribute today can be used for healthcare costs in retirement years later.

-How To Offset Health Care Costs Once In Retirement
+How to Offset Healthcare Costs Once in Retirement

-Working a part-time job during the early years of retirement can greatly offset the cost of health care.
+Working a part-time job during the early years of retirement can greatly offset the cost of healthcare.
 In fact, you could even save some of your earnings from your part-time job and put it into a retirement savings account to use in future years.

 Here are a few ideas of part-time jobs you can take up that won’t be taxing on your health: